|

 After opening the customer side of the demarc box, you will likely see (1) a bunch

-of wires and (2) one (or several) line modules similar to what you see in the photo
+modules similar to what you see in the photo

 to the right.
 Each 'line module' provides a single phone line to your house.